maiow/unsplash/README.md

 ### Unsplash

 Copy/silent fork of Team Project of myself and MrVSV: https://github.com/MrVSV/unsplash-homework for further improvements.
 Android Kotlin application with Unsplash API.
+Full support of Russian and English locales.

 Onboarding: